YuzYuz8/YuzYuz8/README.md

 - 👋 Hi, I’m @YuzYuz8
-- 👀 I’m interested in Animation and Games
+- 👀 I’m interested in Animation and The Vision
-- 🌱 I’m currently learning Software Developing
+- 🌱 I’m currently learning Software Development
 - 💞️ I’m looking to collaborate on Nothing LMAO
 - 📫 How to reach me Email me for funnies I guess hannertamir@gmail.com